NovelKeys Cream Review (2026) | Sound Test Included | Keyboard Forge

 Lubrication:

 I opened them up to check out the insides.
 I thought they would have been lubed from how nice they felt, but I was wrong.
 They were bone dry.
-I can only imagine how nice they’ll feel when properly lubed, especially the springs.
+I can only imagine how nice they’ll feel when properly lubed.
+This would probably solve the scratchiness and pinging too.

 Keycaps: